kblomqvist/yasha/README.md

 ## Custom Jinja filters and tests

-Seems like the day has arrived when you would like use a [custom Jinja filter](http://jinja.pocoo.org/docs/dev/api/#custom-filters) or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) in your template file.
-Fortunately yasha has been far-wise and supports this out of box.
-Like configuration file, yasha will automatically look for `foo.py` file for custom filters and tests.
+Seems like the day has arrived when you would like use [custom Jinja filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) in your template file.
+Fortunately yasha has been a far-wise and supports this out of box.
+The functionality is the same as above for the configuration file.
+So for a given `foo.jinja` template file, yasha will automatically seek `foo.py` file where you can define your custom Jinja filter and test functions.

 An example of `foo.py` file could be: